 - Having trouble deciding where you want to settle down?
 If none of these Idaho cities called to you, there are still a ton of other options out there.
 Outside of the Gem State, perhaps consider retiring to other low-key places like New Mexico or Wyoming.

 - You should start saving for retirement as soon as you can.
 But it’s not always easy, with other priorities and emergency expenses getting in the way.
 To help maximize your savings, you could enlist the help of a financial advisor.
 Finding an advisor is as easy as taking our short quiz that can match you with up to three qualified advisors in your area.
 This advisor matching tool can help you get started on streamlining your finances right away.
+An advisor can help you plan for things like the estate tax.

 Photo credit: ©iStock.com/vkbhat, ©iStock.com/JoanBudai, ©iStock.com/4nadia